by Anup Bhalla, VP Engineering, UnitedSiC

 The efficiency of the individual power conversion stages has dramatically improved as well, spurred on by standards such as ‘80+ Titanium’, which targets 96 percent efficiency at 50 percent load and 230VAC input.
 Novel topologies have enabled this, such as the ‘bridgeless totem-pole PFC’ stage and resonant DC-DC converters such as the phase-shifted full-bridge and ‘LLC’ converter, but semiconductor technology has advanced as well, particularly with the use of wide band-gap switches in silicon carbide (SiC) and gallium nitride (GaN).

 EVs drive efficiency advances

 There is some resistance to converting traction inverters from IGBT technology to SiC or GaN as the high-frequency capability of the wide band-gap devices is not of obvious value, with sub-20kHz switching still typical.
-IGBTs can be efficient at these frequencies, and they have a long record of durability at low cost.
+IGBTs can be efficient at these frequencies, and they have a long record of durability at a low cost.
 However, the on-state losses and residual switching losses can now be significantly reduced with SiC, so the technology is increasingly adopted.
-IGBTs also require parallel diodes for motor drives and bi-directional capability, whereas SiC has an integral diode, though not necessarily with high performance.
+IGBTs also require parallel diodes for motor drives and bi-directional capability, whereas SiC has an integral diode, though not necessarily high performance.

 High-efficiency power conversion topologies